2008 Mumbai attacks: Training

-From the recruits, ten were handpicked for the Mumbai mission.
+From the recruits, 10 were handpicked for the Mumbai mission.
 They also received training in swimming and sailing, besides the use of high-end weapons and explosives under the supervision of LeT commanders.
-According to a media report citing an unnamed former Defence Department Official of the US, the intelligence agencies of the US had determined that former officers from Pakistan's Army and Inter-Services Intelligence agency assisted actively and continuously in training.
+According to a media report citing an unnamed former Department of Defense official of the US, the intelligence agencies of the US had determined that former officers from Pakistan's Army and Inter-Services Intelligence agency assisted actively and continuously in training.
 They were given blueprints of all the four targets – The Taj Mahal Palace Hotel, Oberoi Trident, Nariman House, and Chhatrapati Shivaji Maharaj Terminus.

 Attacks

+The terrorists first hijacked an Indian fishing boat and killed five people on board.
 The first events were detailed around 20:00 Indian Standard Time (IST) on 26 November, when 10 men in inflatable speedboats came ashore at two locations in Colaba.
-They reportedly told local Marathi-speaking fishermen who asked them who they were to "mind their own business" before they split up and headed two different ways.
-The fishermen's subsequent report to the police department received little response and local police failed to act.
+They reportedly told local Marathi-speaking fishermen who asked them who they were to "mind their own business" before they split up and went in two different ways.
+The fishermen's' subsequent report to the police department received little response and local police failed to act.